-Natural fiber insulation covers a variety of insulation products that are derived from natural, organic materials such as wood fiber, cellulose, wool, hemp, cotton and flax.
-Natural fiber insulation products can often be used as replacements for mineral- or petrochemical-based insulation.
+Natural fibre (or fiber) insulation covers a variety of insulation products that are derived from natural, organic materials such as wood fibre, cellulose, wool, hemp, cotton and flax.
+Natural fibre insulation products can often be used as replacements for mineral- or petrochemical-based insulation.

 Many natural materials also have the added benefits of being breathable, improving internal air quality and reducing condensation levels.
 As airtight levels improve through requirements in building regulations and the increased use of eco-friendly and energy efficient standards like Passivhaus, toxicity and air quality are of greater concern.

 These natural fibre insulation materials need to be treated with a fire retardant chemical to comply with the building legislation requirements.
 Boron based chemicals were the most common used fire retardants in this industry but due to the listing of boron containing chemicals in 2010 on the ECHA candidate list of Substances of Very High Concern (SVHC-REACH regulation), these chemicals needed to be replaced by alternative chemicals.